 - Free Returns on all Orders

-At the top of the spine there are seven bones (vertebrae) which make up the cervical region of the spinal column.
+At the top of the spine, there are seven bones (vertebrae) that make up the cervical region of the spinal column.
 This region is known as the neck.

-The first two vertebrae have differences in structure compared the other vertebrae, as they are adapted to allow the movement of the skull.
+The first two vertebrae are different in structure compared to the other vertebrae, as they are adapted to allow the movement of the skull.

-Pain in the neck is often caused from wear and tear rather than an acute injury, some common neck injuries include:
+Pain in the neck is often caused by wear and tear rather than an acute injury, some common neck injuries include:

 Anxiety and tension can also cause neck pain as we tend to hunch our shoulders if feeling tense and this can lead to pain.
 Frequently, however, there is no obvious cause for neck pain and you may find that your GP refers to it as non-specific pain.

-The pain may also be done to a specific condition, such as:
+The pain may also be down to a specific condition, such as:

-Acute torticollis: When you awake in the morning with a painful locked or twisted neck which cannot be unlocked or moved.
+Acute torticollis: When you awake in the morning with a painful locked or twisted neck that cannot be unlocked or moved.
 It can be caused by exposure to a draught or sitting in an awkward position and can take up to a week to improve.
-However, usually, the condition only lasts for 24 to 48 hours and can be managed at home with painkillers.
+However, the condition usually only lasts for 24 to 48 hours and can be managed at home with painkillers.

 Arthritis: Neck pain can also be caused by a type of arthritis called cervical spondylosis.
-This type of wear and tear on the muscles in your neck can create pressure on nerves which then send pain radiating from the neck to the arms.
+This type of wear and tear on the muscles in your neck can create pressure on the nerves that send pain radiating from the neck to the arms.
 You can try to manage the pain of a stiff neck at home but consult your GP if the pain persists.
-You may be referred for an MRI scan.
+You may also be referred for an MRI scan.

-As the condition suggests, neck pain starts with a pain in the neck, whether that’s stiffness, pain when moving or just pain full stop.
+As the condition suggests, neck pain starts with a pain in the neck, whether that’s stiffness, pain when moving or pain all the time.
 Pain is rather subjective but we all have a limit and know when an injury is either below or above that limit.

-As mentioned, the majority of neck pain will improve naturally, however in the event this is not the case (the pain has not improved after a few days or you are not able to control the pain with pain killers) then you should consider booking an appointment with your GP.
+As mentioned, the majority of neck pain will improve naturally; however, in the event, this is not the case (i.e. the pain has not improved after a few days or you are not able to control the pain with painkillers) then you should consider booking an appointment with your GP.

-Where the neck pain has resulted from trauma i.e. a car accident then any indication of neck pain will typically be assessed straight away if the emergency services have been called.
+Where the neck pain has resulted from trauma, i.e. a car accident, any indication of neck pain will typically be assessed straight away if the emergency services have been called.

 Whatever the cause of your painful or stiff neck, you can usually get on with most of your daily activities by taking painkillers to relieve the pain.
 Regular doses of Ibuprofen and paracetamol will help and rubbing an Ibuprofen gel into the neck can be particularly effective.
 Always follow the correct dosage of any painkiller.
 Other ways of managing your pain include:

-Any injury which causes the head to move sharply, whether that is sideways, backward or forward, can cause injury to the tendons and ligaments in the neck.
-Often associated with the sudden impact of a car crash, such injuries can also be caused by a blow to the head, a slip, trip or fall or by a sports injury, particularly in contact sports such as karate, boxing or rugby.
+Any injury that causes the head to move sharply, whether that is sideways, backwards or forwards, can cause injury to the tendons and ligaments in the neck.
+Whiplash is often associated with the sudden impact of a car crash; however, such injuries can also be caused by a blow to the head, a slip, trip or fall or by a sports injury, particularly in contact sports such as karate, boxing or rugby.